Hantao-Ye/Machine-Dynamics/CH_3.md

 output motion is a set of positions of a line defined as $x\text{, }y\text{, }\theta$ successive locations

-## 3 Limiting Conditions
+## 3. Limiting Conditions

 ### Toggle

-the toggle positions are determined by the colinearity of two moving links
+the toggle positions are determined by the collinearity of two moving links

 <div align = center><img src = "./assets/CH_3_Figure_1.png"></div>